Sharmeen Obaid-Chinoy

-Early life and education
+Early life, education and marriage

 Obaid-Chinoy was born on 12 November 1978 in Karachi, Pakistan.
 She is a Gujarati Muslim.
 Her mother Saba Obaid is a social worker, and her father Sheikh Obaid was a businessman.
 She has four younger sisters, including Mahjabeen Obaid, and a younger brother.

 Obaid-Chinoy attended Convent of Jesus and Mary, followed by schooling at Karachi Grammar School, where she was a class-fellow of Kumail Nanjiani.
 According to her, she was not inclined toward academics but received good grades.
 She asked many questions about the world, so her mother suggested that she put her questions in writing.
 Obaid-Chinoy wrote to a local English-language newspaper, and by the age of 17 was doing investigative reporting for it.

 Obaid-Chinoy moved to the United States to attend Smith College, where she completed her bachelor's degree in Economics and Government in 2002.
 Later, she received two master's degrees from Stanford University in Communication and International Policy Studies.
 Following her education, she moved to Toronto with her husband Fahd Chinoy, and as of 2015 divided her time between Karachi and Toronto.
 She became a Canadian citizen in 2004.